-In addition to the smoking policy as summarized above, the university has an official Smoking Policy applicable to the entire campus.
-This policy is available at www.cmu.edu/policies/documents/Smoking.htm.
+The Smoke-less Policy is applicable to the entire campus.
+This policy is available at www.cmu.edu/policies/safety-and-security/Smoking.htm.

 Procedures for Evacuating Residence Facilities

 City of Pittsburgh Ordinance and university policy require a complete evacuation of a building upon activation of the fire alarm system.
 All residents should know two ways out of a building, the primary escape route (the most direct and shortest distance) and a secondary escape route.
 Do not use the elevators as an escape route.
 Upon hearing a fire alarm activate, assess the viability of your primary escape route, and if it is safe to use, proceed with your evacuation in a quick and orderly fashion.
 In the event that your primary escape route is compromised, revert to your secondary escape route.
 Learn your escape routes in advance of an evacuation.
 Take your room key with you in case you have to return to your room during your evacuation because your escape route(s) has been compromised.
 When possible, close your windows and door as you exit and turn your room's light switch on as a way to indicate that you have exited your room.
 If you encounter an open door along your escape route, close the door when possible; however, do not deviate from your primary or secondary escape route unless it is compromised.
 Once you have successfully evacuated, move away from the building to the predetermined designated assembly area for an accountability check.
 Do not assume that once the fire alarm is silenced it is safe to re-enter the building.
 Instead, wait for instructions from an authorized University, Police or Fire Official that it is safe to re-enter.